BigBigDoudou/otoroshi/README.md

   property :eatable, one_of: [true, false] end

-# These examples will raise an Otoroshi::OneOfError
+# These examples raise an Otoroshi::OneOfError
 # with message: "eatable is not in [true, false]"
 Example.new(eatable: 'maybe')
 instance.eatable = 'maybe'